AbdallahLearn/github-d4-w2/README.md

-new text from abdullah branch
+third text from main branch